Joodek/goenvirement/README.md

 #### Comments

-in all cases , whichever a function you use , you can write comments
+in all cases , whichever function you use , you can write comments

 ```bash
 # this is valid